Ned Rifle

 Ned Rifle is a 2014 American drama film written and directed by Hal Hartley.
 It is the third and final film in a trilogy following characters introduced in Hartley's 1997 film Henry Fool and 2006 sequel Fay Grim.
 Ned Rifle stars Liam Aiken as the title character, reprising his role from the other two films, as well as Aubrey Plaza, Parker Posey, James Urbaniak, and Thomas Jay Ryan.

-The film premiered on September 7, 2014 at the 2014 Toronto International Film Festival.
+The film premiered at the 2014 Toronto International Film Festival on September 7, 2014.

 The film was released in select theaters and on demand beginning on April 1, 2015.

 Plot

 Kept in a school run on devout Christian lines, at age 18 Ned is free to leave.
 His mission in life is to find and kill his rogue father Henry.
 On visiting his mother, Fay, who is serving a life sentence for terrorism, she cannot tell him her husband's whereabouts and suggests he contacts her brother Simon, who is a writer in New York.
 Also anxious to see Simon is a penniless postgraduate named Susan, who wants to write about his work.
 Learning that his father was last heard of working in Seattle, Ned rushes off to the airport.
 Susan follows him, because she has her own reasons for wanting to find Henry, and Ned reluctantly teams up with her, though he keeps refusing a romance with her.

 In Seattle, he learns that his father has lost his mind and is being kept in a special clinic.
 In fact, Henry shams madness in order to enjoy a quiet life among good books (as Fay does too, though not by choice).
 Ned abducts his willing father, planning to shoot him in open country, but discovers that Susan has found his revolver and removed its ammunition.
 She then makes off with Ned's father, money, and gun.
 Reaching a motel near Spokane, she reveals that she was the 13-year-old girl whose parents burst in just as she had lured Henry to her bed.
 For that, he got seven years.
 Now they can carry on legally and their night of passion disturbs the whole motel.
 Ned meanwhile has traced the pair and in the morning is waiting outside for them to emerge.
 Susan, having completed her unfinished business with Henry, shoots him dead.
 Ned bursts in, and in a struggle with Susan accidentally stabs her to death.
 Outside, armed police are waiting for him.